ricardmarsalcastan/ricardmarsalcastan.github.io/README.md

 ## About The Project

 This is a personal website built with `Jekyll` and hosted on `Github Pages`, which is based on the new [Neumorphism](https://github.com/longpdo/neumorphism) design trend and was developed with a mobile-first approach.
-This can be used by developers, who want to showcase their resume and portfolio.
-If you want to use this for your own website, fork this repository and then refer to [personalize and customize](#personalize-and-customize).

 ### Built With